danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="about"></a>About Sheeeeeeeeet

-Sheeeeeeeeet helps you create menus that can be used as context menus and action sheets.
-It comes with many item types (standard items, buttons, titles, toggles etc.) and can be extended with custom ones.
+Sheeeeeeeeet lets you create menus.
+These menus can then be used as context menus, action sheets or in any way you like, in UIKit or in SwiftUI.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

+Sheeeeeeeeet comes with many item types (standard items, buttons, titles, toggles etc.) and can be extended with custom ones.

-Sheeeeeeeeet action sheets can be styled to look just like a `UIAlertController` or completely different.
+Sheeeeeeeeet's custom action sheets can be styled to look just like `UIAlertController`s or completely different.
 You can also customize how they are presented and dismissed.

----

-## <a name="migration-guide"></a>**Sheeeeeeeeet 3 migration guide**

-Sheeeeeeeeet 3 contains many breaking changes, but once you understand the model changes, you will hopefully see the improvements it brings and be able to migrate your apps pretty easily.
-See [this migration guide][Migration-Guide] for help.

----

 ## Installation